 Inclusive language may initially seem complex and overwhelming.
 Especially when you get into the details and realize how many common words and phrases have discriminatory backgrounds.
 However, it truly comes down to just one thing; use the names and phrases that a person uses to self-identify.
 It’s that simple.
 Inclusive language is all about making others feel heard, honored, and respected.

-To learn more about inclusive language, sign up for our Say This, Not That webinar on Tuesday, September 22 at 12pm ET.
+To learn more about inclusive language, download our Say This, Not That whitepaper.